censorship-no-archive/ceno1/doc/threatModel.md

 #### User Behavior

   * Users do not manually save content on their hard drives from CENO Portal bundles or other files retrieved from Freenet.
-  * Users always browse CENO via the browser (Firefox or Chrome) window opened when they started CENO and that is using the customized profile and add-ons.
+  * Users always browse CENO via the browser (Firefox or Chrome) window that opens when they start CENO and that is using the customized profile and add-ons.
-  * Users do not alter the settings of the preconfigured browser profile, disable the CENO add-on or enable other add-ons that could interfere with CENO
+  * Users do not: alter the settings of the preconfigured browser profile;
+    disable the CENO add-on; or enable other add-ons that could interfere with CENO.
   * Users do not make requests for privacy sensitive URLs, for example URLs that include a username in the GET parameters.
-  * Users do not manually select to use a malicious Insertion Authority.
+  * Users do not manually change the Insertion Authority they want to use and select a malicious one.
   * Users do not add as friends nodes operated by entities they do not know or do not trust.
   * Users do not manually degrade the default Freenet/CENOBox security options.
   * Users do not manually set Freenet node logging level to a level that retains private information, such as the URLs they have been requesting.
   * Users do not run software that could interact with Freenet (via the Freenet Client Protocol or the Web interface).

 #### Freenet Nodes

   * Freenet nodes do not drop requests for lookups or insertions.
   * Freenet peers respond honestly when they are asked whether they store a specific chunk.
   * Freenet nodes do not log requests of other peers.
   * Freenet peers do not probe their neighbors for specific chunks.
   * Freenet seed nodes are operating and reachable.
   * No adversary controls a large part of the Freenet nodes network.
-  * No malevolent nodes flood their neighbors' datastores.
+  * No malevolent nodes flood their neighbors' data stores.

-We would recommend you to refer to the Freenet Threat model in the project wiki https://wiki.freenetproject.org/Threat_model (also https://wiki.freenetproject.org/Major_attacks and https://wiki.freenetproject.org/Potential_attackers ).
+We recommend you to refer to the Freenet Threat model in the project wiki https://wiki.freenetproject.org/Threat_model (also https://wiki.freenetproject.org/Major_attacks and https://wiki.freenetproject.org/Potential_attackers ).
 We shall not consider Freenet vulnerabilities (such as sybil attacks) as part of our threat model from now on.

-Nevertheless, CENO protocol has been designed in such a way that future CENO versions can be easily ported to use other storage or transport networks, by replacing the related agents.
+At any rate, CENO protocol has been designed in such a way that future CENO versions can be easily ported to use other storage or transport networks, by replacing the related agents.

 #### Insertion Authority/Bridge Maintainers

-  * Bundle Server is configured to route all requests via an anonymization network.
+  * The Bundle Server is configured to route all requests via an anonymization network.
   * Bridges do not trust compromised SSL Certificates.
   * IA Maintainers do not run software that could interfere with CENO agents, or Freenet, or expose that they are hosting a bridge.

 #### General Assumptions

   * Users' and Insertion Authority Maintainers' systems are not compromised or affected by malware that could interfere with CENO.
   * Users and Bridges are given enough bandwidth and storage resources to effectively participate in the network.
   * No security vulnerabilities exist in the programming languages, frameworks or libraries in use.
   * Cryptography works and there are no operating quantum computers.